hop-proto/hop-go/tubes/README.md

 Channels
 ========

 Hop Channels are individual units of reliable, bidirectional, ordered communication over the transport protocol.
 Channels are multiplexed over the same transport session.
 For more information about the motivation and function of channels, see [LINK TODO].

+TODO(dadrian)[2022-06-05]: Make sure this is up to date, move documentation into Godoc

 # Basic Usage
 ```
 package main

 import (
 	"log"

-	"zmap.io/portal/channels"
-    "zmap.io/portal/transport"
+	"hop.computer/hop/channels"
+	"hop.computer/hop/transport"
 )

 func main() {